-How much do makeup artists make?
-Freelance Makeup Artist salary is, on average, around £20,000 per year, however, this depends on the type of work you do as a Makeup Artist.
-A typical freelance makeup artist salary is varied whereas the makeup artist salary of a counter worker is more predictable.
+How much do makeup artists make in the UK?
+A Freelance Makeup Artist salary is, on average, around £20,000 per year, however, this depends on the type of work you do as a Makeup Artist and your experience.
+A freelance makeup artist salary varies from person to person, whereas the makeup artist salary of a counter worker is more predictable.
 Let's take a look at the rates and how much you can expect to earn this year.

-Freelance Makeup Artist salary is, on average, around £20,000 per year, however, this depends on the type of work you do as a Makeup Artist.
-A typical freelance makeup artist salary is varied whereas the makeup artist salary of a counter worker is more predictable.
+A Freelance Makeup Artist salary is, on average, around £20,000 per year, however, this depends on the type of work you do as a Makeup Artist and your experience.
+A freelance makeup artist salary varies from person to person, whereas the makeup artist salary of a counter worker is more predictable.
 Let's take a look at the rates and how much you can expect to earn this year.

 A freelance makeup artist can earn anything from £80 - £300 per day.
 New freelance Makeup Artists charge around £80 - £100 per day, whereas established Makeup Artists command closer to £200 - £300 per day.
 The average freelance makeup artist works 3 billable days per week which results in an annual salary of £12,000 - £45,000 with a couple of weeks off for holiday.

 Which Sector Pays the Most?

-Freelance makeup artists will often work in either fashion, beauty, film, TV or the private sector (providing makeup for personal clients).
-A lot of the time, it will be a combination of sectors and rarely is one day ever the same.
-A makeup artists salary will depend on a number of factors primarily determined by the amount of work they are getting over the course of a year.
-A freelance makeup artist salary can over exceed that of a counter working makeup artist as there is no cap to the amount they can earn.
+Freelance makeup artists will often work in fashion, beauty, film, TV or the private sector (providing makeup for personal clients).
+A lot of the time, makeup artists will work in a combination of sectors and rarely is one day ever the same.
+A makeup artist salary in the UK will depend on a number of factors primarily determined by the amount of work they are getting over the course of a year.
+A freelance makeup artist salary can often exceed that of a counter working makeup artist as there is no cap to the amount they can earn.
 Also, a makeup artist salary should increase year on year as they adjust their prices based on their experience, ability and skill.

-For example, a runway makeup artist salary (a freelance makeup artist who works at fashion shows) can earn up to £350 per day and will often work 10 - 20 shows per year once they become established.
+For example, a runway makeup artist salary in the uk (a freelance makeup artist who works at fashion shows) can earn up to £350 per day and will often work 10 - 20 shows per year once they become established.

 TV and film are lucrative sectors as the work is often contracted and can provide a makeup artist with a few weeks or months of consistent work which is rare in the makeup industry.
 Fashion and beauty (which includes bridal makeup) are more difficult industries to earn the big bucks.
-A makeup artist salary, for a top makeup artist in fashion, is often less than £40,000.
+A makeup artist salary for a top makeup artist in fashion is often less than £40,000.
 Typically, this is due to the lack of consistent work and the low rates paid in the fashion industry.
-A makeup artist salary can be topped up with teaching roles and with a large selection of makeup academies and institutions, there is always a high turnover of makeup artists teaching the next generation.
+However, makeup artist salaries can be topped up with teaching roles.
+With a wide selection of makeup academies and institutions, there is always a high turnover of makeup artists teaching the next generation.

 It's not just your skills that you require.
 Like all freelancers, self-employed makeup artists need to understand how to run a business.
 Freelance makeup artists are responsible for their brand, marketing, sales, invoicing, tax...
 A successful freelance makeup artist knows a little about a lot.